swahareddy/swahareddy.github.io/blogs/business_movies.md

 - Godfather (it's been a while)
 - Steve Jobs

 I might make a similar list for Bollywood movies.
-I am thinking of Guru, The Big Bull, Swades and Chak de India.
+I am thinking of Guru, The Big Bull, Swades, and Chak de India.
 Do you have any suggestions?